Xon77/Live4Life/README.md

 * due to the fact I almost began learning SuperCollider with this project and that I am not a professional developer, I have developed my own coding strategies, which might be bad or unoptimized.
 Even though there are some bugs, the tool works well for me with my workflow.
 But I cannot guarantee it will work for you the way you want.

-* Monitor the volume when you drastically change effect parameters since they can produce very loud sounds.
+* changing drastically effect parameters can produce very loud sounds.
+So, monitor the volume.

 ### Platform support